 - Having a strategy to monitor and confirm the impact of those rules against their objectives.
 Data teams must be able to verify data privacy rules are actually working as intended.

 Without the second part, data teams are at risk of being held liable for damages regardless of the rules you’ve applied, as was the case for First American Title Insurance.
-When migrating sensitive data to the cloud, look for a data access governance solution like Immuta, which enables data teams to validate policies, monitor and log data requests and access, quickly generate reports and complete comprehensive audits whenever necessary.
+When migrating sensitive data to the cloud, look for a data access control solution like Immuta, which enables data teams to validate policies, monitor and log data requests and access, quickly generate reports, and complete comprehensive audits whenever necessary.
 You can learn more about how to verify compliance measures in Seven Steps for Migrating Sensitive Data to the Cloud: A Guide for Data Teams.

 Migrating data to the cloud, particularly sensitive data, can be complex — but it doesn’t have to be.
 Anticipating and making a plan to address these four common blindspots will help your team execute a smooth, secure cloud migration.
 But this is just the start.